ROCm/rocSOLVER/docs/howto/logging.rst

 Kernel logging
 ================================================

-Kernel launches from within rocSOLVER can be added to the trace and profile logs using an additional layer mode flag.
-The flag ``rocblas_layer_mode_ex_log_kernel`` can be combined with ``rocblas_layer_mode`` flags and passed to ``rocsolver_log_set_layer_mode`` in order to enable kernel logging.
-Alternatively, the environment variable ``ROCSOLVER_LAYER`` can be set such that ``(ROCSOLVER_LAYER & 16) != 0``:
+To add kernel launches from within rocSOLVER to the trace and profile logs, use an additional layer mode flag.
+The flag ``rocblas_layer_mode_ex_log_kernel`` can be combined with the ``rocblas_layer_mode`` flags and passed to ``rocsolver_log_set_layer_mode`` to enable kernel logging.
+Alternatively, the environment variable ``ROCSOLVER_LAYER`` can be set so that ``(ROCSOLVER_LAYER & 16) != 0``, as follows:

-*  If ``(ROCSOLVER_LAYER & 17) != 0``, then kernel calls will be added to the trace log
+*  If ``(ROCSOLVER_LAYER & 17) != 0``, then kernel calls are added to the trace log
-*  If ``(ROCSOLVER_LAYER & 20) != 0``, then kernel calls will be added to the profile log
+*  If ``(ROCSOLVER_LAYER & 20) != 0``, then kernel calls are added to the profile log

 Multiple host threads
 ================================================

 The logging facilities for rocSOLVER assume that each ``rocblas_handle`` is associated with at most one host thread.
-When using rocSOLVER's multi-level logging setup, it is recommended to create a separate ``rocblas_handle`` for each host thread.
+When using the rocSOLVER multi-level logging setup, it's recommended to create a separate ``rocblas_handle`` for each host thread.

-The rocsolver_log_* functions are not thread-safe.
-Calling a log function while any rocSOLVER routine is executing on another host thread will result in undefined behaviour.
-Once enabled, logging data collection is thread-safe.
-However, note that trace logging will likely result in garbled trace trees if rocSOLVER routines are called from multiple host threads.
+The ``rocsolver_log_*`` functions are not thread safe.
+Calling a log function while any rocSOLVER routine is executing on another host thread results in undefined behavior.
+After it's enabled, logging data collection is thread safe.
+However, if rocSOLVER routines are called from multiple host threads, trace logging is likely to result in garbled trace trees.